huangfan0/huangfan0.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am a second-year master student in the School of East China Normal University (ECNU), advised by Prof. WeiWang.
+Hi, I am a second-year master student in the School of East China Normal University (ECNU).
 Before joining ECNU, I received my B.S in the school of Shanghai University of Shanghai for Science and Technology in 2023.

 my research interests focus on graph learning, Recommender Systems, recommendation and diffusion.

 I am actively seeking an academic cooperation opportunities and a doctoral position.

+## News
+● The paper "Diffusion-augmented Graph Contrastive Learning for Collaborative Filtering" is released on arXiv, March 2025
 <!--
 <iframe src="https://github.com/huangfan0/huangfan0.github.io/files/01cv.pdf" width="600" height="400"></iframe>
  this is my [cv](https://github.com/huangfan0/huangfan0.github.io/files/01cv.pdf)